Tugdual-G/budack/README.md

 The project use tree different styles of implementation :
 * The __main__ branch is implemented in a master/slave scheme, which is slower but more suited to large images ( > 8000 x 8000 px) and live rendering.
+ You can navigate the fractal during computation using the arrow keys (for images larger than 2000px).
+This branch is optimized to run on 5 cores.

 * The __gather__ branch uses a "compute then gather" scheme which is really fast but ends with huge data transferts in the case of large images, which take a toll on the RAM.

 * The __shader__ branch is GPU-oriented, it was just an excuse to discover compute-shaders, since the GPU is not well suited to this problem due to the massive amount of random access writes, for now it's garbage.

 ![gif example](images_examples/live_render.gif)